 How to Apply for Perkins Grant Funding

 I love engineering — in fact, I even wrote a blog post about it!
-Unfortunately, many of today’s students weren’t given the opportunity to explore engineering concepts and develop a passion for the field.
-In many cases, schools just don’t have access to the resources they need to fund immersive and engaging engineering courses.
+Unfortunately, many of today’s students aren’t given the opportunity to explore engineering concepts and develop a passion for the field.
+In many cases, schools just don’t have access to the resources they need to fund immersive and engaging engineering, architecture, and manufacturing courses.

 What is the Carl Perkins Grant?

 This grant originates from the Carl D. Perkins Vocational and Technical Education Act, first authorized in 1984 and then again in 1998.
 In 2006, the Act was reauthorized as the Carl D. Perkins Career and Technical Education Improvement Act of 2006.
-With the 2006 reauthorization, more than just the name changed, as decision-makers sought to give the states more flexibility over distributing funds, while holding them to stricter accountability standards.
+With the 2006 Perkins Grant reauthorization, more than just the name changed, as decision-makers sought to give the states more flexibility in allocating funds while holding them to stricter accountability standards.

 What can Carl Perkins funds be used for?

-The short answer: Funds must be used to support programs and materials that provide career and technical education to students.
+The short answer for what Carl Perkins funds can be used for is: Funds must be allocated to support programs and materials that provide career and technical education to students.
 This is pretty broad, and Perkins funding has been used for an incredibly wide range of programs.
 Furthermore, each state has its own slightly different set of criteria for programs and expenses that qualify for Perkins funding.
 Typically, allowable expenses fall into one of the following categories:

-Equipment, instructional materials, and tangible resources: Instructors can use this funding to purchase new materials or repair old materials used for technical and career-orientation programs.
+- Equipment, instructional materials, and tangible resources: Instructors can use their Perkins Grant funding to purchase new materials or repair old materials used for technical and career-orientation programs.

-Professional development and training for teachers: Activities like in-service training for academic and CTE teachers are allowable expenses.
+- Professional development and training for teachers: Activities like in-service training for academic and CTE teachers are allowable expenses under the Perkins Grant.

 This is just a high-level overview of the kinds of programs Perkins Grant funding has been used for.
-For a more complete list of allowable and unallowable uses for Perks Grant funding, check out this quick reference guide.
+For a more complete list of allowable and unallowable uses for Perkins funding, check out this quick reference guide.

 How do I apply for a Perkins Grant?